Skip to main content

 When this doesn’t work

-Cases where ModPageSpeed alone isn’t enough on nginx:
+Cases where mod_pagespeed alone isn’t enough on nginx:

 • TTFB is the long pole.
 If curl -w '%{time_starttransfer}\n' shows over 1 s, no amount of HTML rewriting fixes LCP — the browser is already 1 s in when the first byte arrives.
-Fix the backend (PHP-FPM tuning, Node process count, database query plan) before the rewriter.
+Fix the backend (PHP-FPM tuning, Node process count, database query plan) before the rewriter — reduce TTFB before it delays LCP walks through the server-layer wins to try first.

 • The LCP element is a third-party embed.
-Lazy-loaded YouTube iframes and CMP-injected video posters often become the LCP candidate.
-ModPageSpeed cannot rewrite third-party iframe contents.
+Lazy-loaded YouTube iframes and CMP-injected video posters often become the LCP candidate. mod_pagespeed cannot rewrite third-party iframe contents.
 Use a facade pattern; the LCP becomes your own static image.

 • The HTML is built by JavaScript on the client.
 Single-page apps (React, Vue, Svelte hydrating from a thin shell) construct the LCP element after page load.
 The nginx-layer rewriter doesn’t see the runtime DOM.
 SPA LCP work moves to build time (Next.js <Image>, route-level code-splitting) or to a server-side rendering / pre-rendering layer.